Uformia: Fabricating nature

 The Symvol add-on is just the start of Uformia's vision for 3D design and fabrication software.

 MeshUp is set to overcome the many limitations of existing polygonal and surface-based modelers, particularly within the realms of 3D printing and fabrication.
-MeshUp is a volume modelling tool that lets you fix and mix meshes together, add microstructures and generate a watertight output for 3D printing.
+MeshUp is a volume modeling tool that lets you fix and mix meshes together, add microstructures and generate a watertight output for 3D printing.
 MeshUp will be a stand-alone cross platform modeling tool for Linux, Mac and Windows.

 "CG artists and designers know very well the limitations and tediousness of modeling with polygons," explains Turlif Vilbrandt, CTO and joint founder of Uformia.
 "Mesh models tend to have all kinds of problems such as cracks, holes and self-intersections.
 This is due to a disconnect between the real world being represented and the modeling software's attempts to represent real, complex and “messy” objects by only surfaces."

-MeshUp offers a number of features that are of interest to the 3D printing and broader modeling communities.
+MeshUp offers several features that are of interest to the 3D printing and broader modeling communities.
 Users can load and non-destructively combine and even blend meshes together without having to worry about vertices and polygons.
 Meshes can be converted to a shell and microstructures can be added quickly and easily.
 MeshUp will also offer STL and mesh repair techniques, including a rounded repair method that attempts to take into account any missing volume in object.
 Then, when it's time for physical fabrication, MeshUp will export clean watertight STL files or direct slice data for 3D printing.

-MeshUp is now a live project on Kickstarter and while the incentive lasts, $100 donation will give you a copy of the software on shipping.
+MeshUp is now a live project on Kickstarter and while the incentive lasts, a $100 donation will give you a copy of the software on shipping.
 This is great way to show support for innovation in 3D software tools and receive MeshUp for less than half the price as final retail price will be over $200.
 MeshUp will be available for Linux, MacOS and Windows.

 For a limited time during the Kickstarter project, Symvol for Rhino - Community version can also be purchased for a donation to the MeshUp project of $180 instead of the normal $246.